 No fines are charged.
 We rely on the courtesy of the library's users for prompt return of materials for the use of other library patrons.

-Perkins Library contains three special collections.
+Perkins Library contains five special collections: the Bellevue College Collection; the Brown Collection of Western Americana; the Susan and Gerald Holcomb Lewis & Clark Collection; the Dr. Michael Moody Collection; and Harrold Shiffler's Philatica Collection.
 All special collections materials must be used in the library, Monday through Friday, between 8:00 a.m. and 5:00 p.m., unless special arrangements are made.

-The oldest materials are located in the Office of the College Archivist and Historian.
-Most of these books, which are not cataloged, were published in the 16th, 17th and 18th centuries.
+The Bellevue Collection contains items published in the 16th-18th centuries.
 Although this collection consists of books on a variety of subjects, its main focus is on the religious controversies of the day.
-About half of the books are in English.
+Approximately half of the books are in English.
+These books are located in the Archives.

 The Brown Collection of Western Americana consists of about 540 volumes, most of which were donated to the college in 1965 by August Brown.
 It is located next to the Archives on the south side of the second floor.
 The Brown Collection includes about 100 volumes of fiction and poetry.
 The remainder focus on the West in general, and Nebraska in particular, and tell the traditional story of the American West.
 Some of the books in the Brown Collection date from the 19th century but most are from the first half of the 20th century.